kammitama5/kammitama5.github.io/_posts/2017-5-7-Sunday-May-7th.md

   ie specifically raves at tech conferences :) but I think of myself as more of an Extroverted Introvert aka The Loner Wolf.

+- People exhaust me, so after talking to many of them, I'll just completely withdraw.
+  Sometimes, I'll just stay at home for an entire day with the lights out.

  - I guess it didn't help that at DEF CON I went to six parties in one night last year.
    I still have this glow-stick that the Swedish DJ (who gave me a giant hug at 4 in the morning and told me how drunk he was while 50 of us were